Building Out Broadband Reliability and Access

 - Tennessee (2017 TN SB 1215) authorized electric cooperatives to provide broadband internet services.

-- Arkansas (2019 AR SB 150) passed legislation to authorize local governments, in partnership with private entities, to deploy municipal broadband to unserved areas.
-State legislators in Arkansas (2021 AR SB 74) later enacted a bill to more broadly authorize municipal broadband.
-Enacted legislation in Washington (2021 WA HB 1336) recently expanded municipal broadband powers beyond first-class cities to second-class cities, towns, counties, and public utility districts.
-Introduced legislation in Michigan (2021 MI HB 5037) would add “construction, improvement, and maintenance of communications infrastructure, including broadband and high-speed internet” to the list of local improvement projects that a township board can fund through a bond issuance and a special property tax assessment.
+- Arkansas (2019 AR SB 150) passed legislation to authorize local governments, in partnership with private entities, to deploy municipal broadband to unserved areas, and later enacted a bill (2021 AR SB 74) to more broadly authorize municipal broadband.
+Washington (2021 WA HB 1336) expanded municipal broadband powers beyond first-class cities to second-class cities, towns, counties, and public utility districts.
+Michigan (2021 MI HB 5037) proposed adding “construction, improvement, and maintenance of communications infrastructure, including broadband and high-speed internet” to the list of local improvement projects that a township board can fund through a bond issuance and a special property tax assessment.

-- In 2015, Maine (2015 ME LD 1185) created the Municipal Gigabit Broadband Network Access Fund, a nonlapsing, revolving fund to provide grants to communities, regional partnerships, and municipalities to support broadband development through public-private partnerships.
-This Maine law was most recently amended (2021 ME LD 1432) to include groups of municipalities as applicants and to allow construction or expansion of open-access broadband networks as an eligible use of the grant funds.
+- Maine (2015 ME LD 1185) created the Municipal Gigabit Broadband Network Access Fund, a nonlapsing, revolving fund to provide grants to communities, regional partnerships, and municipalities to support broadband development through public-private partnerships.
+The law was amended (2021 ME LD 1432) to include groups of municipalities as applicants and to allow construction or expansion of open-access broadband networks as an eligible use of the grant funds.

 Toolkits